IBM/s2i-open-liberty-workshop/README.md

     oc new-app --template open-liberty-app -p DOCKER_USERNAME=$DOCKER_USERNAME
     ```

     After running the command you may see a message that says `Failed` however this is because the build has not yet completed.

-    ```
+    ```bash
     ...
     --> Creating resources ...
         imagestream.image.openshift.io "authors-builder" created